mvanlonden/grommet-css/README.md

 # grommet-css

 Created to use [grommet](https://github.com/grommet/grommet) with [create-react-app](https://github.com/facebookincubator/create-react-app).
-Grommet needs `scss` preprocessor as dependencies and unless you `eject` there is no way to easily use with `create-react-app`.
+Grommet needs `scss` preprocessor and unless you `eject` there is no way to easily use with `create-react-app`.

 ## Usage
 ```bash